 a) a legal framework supported by the politics and

 for innovative processes, products, and services.

-To ensure successful networking, BIO.NRW, as the network for biotechnology in North Rhine-Westphalia, supports actors from science, industry, politics, and society in collaborating to establish a sustainable economic system based on the model of the bioeconomy.
+To ensure successful networking, BIO.NRW, the network for biotechnology in North Rhine-Westphalia established its thematic focus area BIO.NRW.eco, to support actors from science, industry, politics, and society in collaborating to establish a sustainable economic system based on the model of the bioeconomy.

-You can find more detailed information on the topic of bioeconomy on this website under the tab “Bioeconomy” (coming soon) or you can find another small selection of the topic below here:
+You can find more detailed information on the topic of bioeconomy on this website under the tab Bioeconomy or you can find another small selection of the topic below here:

 Bioeconomy in the EU - some numbers

 - Bioeconomy worth 4 trillion EUR to the European economy.

 - Turnover of the bioeconomy in the EU increase by 25% between 2008 and 2017.